-A climbing ban of this scale / style is unprecedented in Australia, and is extremely concerning.
+A climbing ban of this scale (79% of all existing routes) is unprecedented in Australia, and is extremely concerning for the climbing community.
 There still a lot of confusion as to which areas are actually banned.

 This page doesn’t discuss the reasons behind the ban